We’re reimaging how our communities are designed.

 Public health efforts of that era focused on clean drinking water, hygienic sewage systems, improved ventilation, and the creation of public parks.
 These are now standard practice in how design communities today.
 They are linked to improved life expectancy.

-Today, infectious diseases are no longer the largest threat to the health of our community.
-Obesity, diabetes, heart disease, and stroke are the health crisis of modern day.
+Although infectious diseases can still pose a threat to health today, chronic diseases represent the largest threat to the health of our community.
+Obesity, diabetes, heart disease, and stroke represent the health crisis of modern day.